alexisantracoli/cats-as-data/README.md

 file work.
 I am changing this file again.

 You can put images of the mice that the cats eat here as well.

+Cleanup plan
+- Get rid of all caps in titles
+- Standardize the dates
+- Standardize the dimensions